-Inherent dignity and humanity of the individual.
-But this dignity and humanity can only be fully realised in a cooperative, egalitarian society.
+Anarchists believe in the inherent dignity and humanity of the individual.
+But this dignity and humanity can only be fully realised in a cooperative, agalitarian society.
 This is why we are in favour of working together collectively and being organised.

-It is incorrect to equate anarchism with individualism or chans.
+It is incorrect to equate anarchism with individualism or chaos